 “The Fremont Troll” – There’s A Giant Troll Under This Seattle Underpass

 Before the Fremont Troll sculpture was constructed, the freeway underpass was a popular dumping ground.
-Now it’s a popular landmark and a must-visit location for tourists in the Seattle area.
+Now it’s a popular landmark and a must-visit Seattle landmark for tourists in the area.
 The locals love it too.
 The people in Fremont like the troll so much that they celebrate its birthday, October 31, every year with a public festival called Troll-o-Ween.

 “The Public Purse” – This Giant Purse Is Also A Bench